Adrien-Courses/R605/content/spring_data_jpa/query_by_example.md

 > - [Query By Example in Spring Data JPA: A Clean Approach to Dynamic Queries - Dan Vegas](https://www.danvega.dev/blog/spring-data-jpa-query-by-example)
 > - [Spring Data Query By Example - Vlad Mihalcea](https://vladmihalcea.com/spring-data-query-by-example/)

+- Probe: The actual example of a domain object with populated fields.
+- ExampleMatcher: The ExampleMatcher carries details on how to match particular fields.
+It can be reused across multiple Examples.
+- => Example: An Example consists of the probe and the ExampleMatcher.
+It is used to create the query.

 Cette approche simplifie la création de requêtes complexes sans avoir à écrire de nombreuses méthodes de repository ou des requêtes JPQL complexes

 ```java